One of the most important parts of any flip is “the offer”.

 This is better than a no, but not always enough to make the buy worth it.

 If they come back with an offer close to yours, and which would still give you room for a good profit; it may be worth it to go look at the car in person.
 While there, you get a second opportunity to negotiate.
-This time you aren’t negotiating from the original price, but from the already lowered price that they countered at.
+This time you aren’t negotiating the original price, but from the already lowered price that they countered it.

 If they counter, but at a number still too high, refer back to our response for “No”.

 The obvious answer we’re looking for is, “Yes”.

 After receiving a yes, I then do my due diligence to ask about the history of the car and about its condition, both mechanically and cosmetically.
 We’ll go more in-depth in a future post about the exact questions I ask.